royspace/twitter-following-list-exporter/README.md

 <a href="https://www.buymeacoffee.com/royspace" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## NOTES!
-- This is a personal project, so it might be a bit clumsy.
+- I stopped maintaining HTML ver 2 since it didn’t meet real needs and upgrading it took too much effort.
+That’s why HTML ver 1 has been heavily improved instead.
-- There may be duplicates and performance issues.
-I’ll fix them when I have time.
+- Added a de-duplicate tool.
+If you’ve been using this script for a while, your CSV file might have duplicate IDs, so I added this tool, you just need to run it once.

 ## Features
 - Export your following list on Twitter to TXT, CSV, and HTML formats in case your Twitter/X account is suspended at no cost :)
-- Easy to use and update the following list.
+- Easy to use and update your following list.
 - Easy to keep track in case your following changes username or is suspended
 - Save PFP locally